Section 4 Simulation construction

 End Time ==

 Set the directory for simulation outputs (e.g. xmdf and netcdf results files).
-This can be set to any location as either a full path (e.g. X:\Project\Results), or as a path relative to the location of the TUFLOW CATCH control file (e.g. ..\results):
+This can be set to any location as either a full path (e.g. X:\Project\results), or as a path relative to the location of the TUFLOW CATCH control file (e.g. ..\results):

 Output Directory ==